Strategic Plan for the College of Education and Allied Professions

 Goal 2.1: Strengthen the reciprocal relationships between the college and our external partners.

-Initiative 2.1.1: Increase on-campus involvements in Cullowhee and Biltmore Park with constituent schools, educators, etc.
+Initiative 2.1.2: Increase on-campus involvements in Cullowhee and Biltmore Park with constituent schools, educators, and other allied professions.

 Goal 2.2: Increase the number of schools and agencies involved in field placements, service learning activities, internships, and other educational endeavors.